Communities

 Magic World?

-Antares‭ wrote about 1 month ago
+Antares‭ wrote 2 months ago

 Maybe you should consider to frame this scenario in a magical setting.
 Because resurrecting someone from the stone ages is highly unlikely due to the condition the remains are.
 Mostly bone.
 If lucky some teeth.
 This would make DNA extraction possible.
 Later you have mummies, having no inner organs like the brain.
 Only the recently deceased are "mostly" intact.
 Now the question is: Is DNA sufficient to restore memories that are considered to be stored in the brain?
 I think it is not possible.
 So the "ancient" resurrected would be in a totally "pristine" body.
 Like a baby in an adult body.
 Therefore they could just learn everything from the beginning, but are also not that prepared to be integrated into an existing society.
 They need treatment, nursery, schools etc. The more recently deceased on the other hand would not have that much of a memory loss maybe and can just "resume" their known life. -- Can you provide clarification about memory restoration, please?

-Olin Lathrop‭ wrote about 1 month ago
+Olin Lathrop‭ wrote 2 months ago

 The way I read it, this resurrection technology can bring anyone back from any time, having nothing to do with the physical state of any remains.

-Antares‭ wrote about 1 month ago
+Antares‭ wrote 2 months ago

 Olin Lathrop‭ This would be another indicator for some magical explanation or "frame", although the text states "scientists".